UmamiAppearance/rollup-plugin-your-function/README.md

 Type: `String`
 Default: `null`

 A debugging method.
 If set to anything other than the string `"file"` a console output of [diff](https://github.com/kpdecker/jsdiff) is shown.
 It is modified a little and looks much like the default output of diff from the [GNU diffutils](https://www.gnu.org/software/diffutils/), with colors on top.
 If set to `"file"` the whole file with insertions and deletions is shown.
 Either way it only gets logged if there are any changes at all.
-If this is not the case, there is another (now following) global debugging method available.

 ## License